The Importance of Losing Weight to Improving Your Dating Life

-Surely it’s not a secret to you that physical attraction is of paramount importance to a man’s romantic interest in a woman.
+losing weight and dating lifeSurely it’s not a secret to you that physical attraction is critical importance to a man’s romantic interest in a woman.
 An overweight woman is going to get far less attention and sexual interest from the opposite sex than a thinner woman.
-Well, the truth is that this applies to women’s attraction towards men as well, although perhaps in a different ways.
+(The truth is that women prefer fitter guys just as much, but perhaps they are more willing to “forgive” an overweight guy if he has other redeeming qualities).

 So, what if you are overweight?
 Should you follow Oprah advice of liking and respecting yourself for who you are and continue to be reluctant to lose weight?

 The are two answers to this question – the easy one and the harder one.
-Many overweight women resort to an “easy” solution of blaming men for being superficialand refusing to lose weight in order to be more attractive to men.
+Many overweight women resort to an “easy” solution of blaming men for being superficial and refusing to lose weight in order to be more attractive to men.
 This easy solution is nothing but an excuse to not take action – to not improve her appearance, self esteem, dating life and … literally all aspects of life.
 If it’s change that you are after – if you want your romantic life to be better, this solution is not for you, because it will not lead to any change.
 If your body looks the same tomorrow as it does today, why would it be more attractive and more desirable to men?
 Confidence is important, and I admire any overweight woman who carries herself with confidence, but confidence alone will not cut it.

 Like in many other areas of life, in this case, the more difficult solution is the one that is much more likely to be rewarding and making a real difference in your life by dramatically improving every single moment of your existence.
 This real solution to the excess weight problem is making an uncompromising decision to not settle for the body in which you are living today and beginning to lose weight to become healthier, more attractive and as a result – a happier person.
 The process of losing weight is challenging and slow and it requires real changes in your lifestyle, but it is well worth it.
 Imagine feeling lighter, more energetic, not breathing as heavily when you walk uphill or up the stairs, being able to engage in different sports and actually enjoying it.
 Imagine becoming healthier and living longer.
 Imagine getting the looks from guys around you and especially those men who see you and your body change when you wear a flattering outfit which makes you feel sexier and more desirable.